Dynamics on fractals and fractal distributions: Introduction

 \subsection{Projections of measures}

-One of the fundamental facts in fractal geometry is that if one projects a set or measure through a typical linear map $\pi:\mathbb{R}^{d}\rightarrow\mathbb{R}^{k}$ (or pushes it through a typical $C^{1}$ map) then the image measure has dimension which is {}``as large as it can be''.
-This result has many variants but is often referred to generally as Marstrand's theorem.
+One of the fundamental phenomena in fractal geometry is that if one projects a set or measure through a typical linear map $\pi:\mathbb{R}^{d}\rightarrow\mathbb{R}^{k}$ (or pushes it through a typical $C^{1}$ map) then the image measure has dimension which is ``as large as it can be''.
+This result has many variants but is often known generally as Marstrand's theorem.
 More precisely, let $\Pi_{d,k}$ denote \footnote{We shall mostly be interested in the elements of $\Pi_{d,k}$ only up to change of coordinates in the range.
 Some authors identify $\Pi_{d,k}$ modulo this relation with the space of orthogonal projections from $\mathbb{R}^{d}$ to $k$-dimensional subspaces. } the space of linear maps $\mathbb{R}^{d}\rightarrow\mathbb{R}^{k}$.
-Note that $\Pi_{d,k}$ is a smooth manifold and carries a natural measure class.
+Note that $\Pi_{d,k}$ is a smooth manifold and carries a natural measure class (for example, $\Pi_{d,k}$ can be identified with the space of $k\times d$ matrices, with the measure induced from Lebesgue measure on $\mathbb{R}^{dk}$).
 Marstrand's theorem for measures is: \begin{thm} [Hunt-Kaloshin, \cite{HuntKaloshin97}] If $\mu$ is an exact-dimensional finite measure on $\mathbb{R}^{d}$, then for a.e. $\pi\in\Pi_{d,k}$, the image measure $\pi\mu$ is exact dimensional and